Save, Spend, or Splurge? Bikes

 By buying a 'new' bike from a recycling centre, you're helping educate someone training to become a mechanic, as well as supporting your local community services; a win-win situation.

-There are of course other places to buy second-hand bikes: Facebook Marketplace, Gumtree, Ebay, and Pinkbike for example.
+There are of course other places to buy second-hand bikes: Cycling UK's forum, Facebook Marketplace, Gumtree, Ebay, and Pinkbike for example.
 Do your research before you buy second-hand, read our tips for buying a secondhand bike before you part with your cash.

 Spend: support your local bike shop